Robert Edwards (gridiron football): Statistics

-Professional football career
+Playing career

 National Football League

-Edwards was chosen by the New England Patriots in the first round of the 1998 NFL Draft.
+Edwards was chosen by the New England Patriots in the first round of the 1998 NFL draft.
 He rushed for 1,115 yards for the Patriots in the 1998 National Football League season, before blowing out his knee at an NFL rookie flag football game in Hawaii during Pro Bowl week.
 Edwards barely escaped the injury without having his leg amputated below the knee, and he was told he might not walk again.

 Edwards would not play football again until 2002, when he made his return with the Miami Dolphins.
 In his first game back, against the Detroit Lions, Edwards caught a touchdown pass and ran for another score.
 He spent the rest of the season sharing third-down back duties with fellow running back Travis Minor.
 After the season, he lost his spot on the roster to Leonard Henry.
 Edwards was awarded the Pro Football Writers Association Halas Award for his comeback from his serious injury.
 Edwards holds the record for consecutive games with a touchdown to start a career.
 He had one rushing touchdown in each of the first six games and an additional receiving touchdown in Game 5 against the Kansas City Chiefs in his 1998 rookie season with the Patriots.